mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want a dedicated place to view user collection on the Marketplace on tablet.

 ### Desktop
-* As a user I want to view my collections on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/28)
+* As a user I want to view all of my collections on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/28) | [spec](#appscollectionsdesktop)
-* As a user I want to create a collection on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/29)
+* As a user I want to create a collection on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/29) | [spec](#collectioncreatedesktop)
+* As a user I want to view my collection on desktop [spec](#collectionviewdesktop)
+* As a user I want to edit a collection on desktop [spec](#collectioneditdesktop)
-* As a user I want a dedicated place to view user collection on the Marketplace on desktop.
+* As a user I want a dedicated place to view user collections on the Marketplace on desktop.
 * As a user I want to view user collections in search results on desktop.